kevintruong/til/Synchronization 3 Working with Mutexes And Semaphores.md

 ```
 Version 1 uses 'busy-waiting' (unnecessarily wasting CPU resources) however this is a more serious problem: We have a race-condition!
 If two threads both called `lock` concurrently it is possible that both threads would read 'm_locked' as zero.
 Thus both threads would believe they have exclusive access to the lock and both threads will continue.
 Ooops!

+We could reduce the CPU overhead a little by calling `pthread_yield` inside the loop (this tells the system that the thread wishes to give up the CPU for a short while, so the CPU can be assigned to others that are waiting to run) but does not fix the race-condition.

 ## Mutex Gotcha